• Home

 The Emirates Palace is a lavish 5-star luxury hotel that somewhat resembles the Sultan’s Palace in the movie, Aladdin.
 Located at the end of the Corniche, the Emirates Palace Hotel is a great spot for lunch or afternoon tea and a wander around the impressive hotel grounds.

-It is free to visit the Emirates Palace Hotel but be aware that some areas are only accessible by guests staying at the hotel.
+It is free to visit and wander around the Emirates Palace Hotel but be aware that some areas are only accessible by guests staying at the hotel.

 Location: West Corniche Road – Abu Dhabi – United Arab Emirates